lordvampire/rb-esp/README.md

 7. Altimeter digital with GPS Altimeter comparation
 8. Slip & Turn with degree indicator
 9. Gyro based on Gyroscope assisted with GPS Track
-10. GPS Map based on BMP Tiles, you can load your map in the SDCard
+10. GPS Map based on BMP Tiles, you can load your map MapBox in the SDCard
 11. Variometer
 12. G-Meter with Max-Negative stored
 13. Timers: up to 3 timers with GPS UTC Clock
 14. Checklist loaded from SDCard
 15. Engine Hour Lifetime Chrono
+16. Traffic Radar display from BLE Stratux
+17. Traffic List from BLE Stratux
+18. Data Logger writer to SD card

 ### Requirements